 Anti-Acid Medication

-I was prompted to think about this topic again when recently, a new coaching client with disregulated eating habits casually told me that he takes Proton Pump Inhibitors (PPIs) to help with his reflux and heartburn.
+I was prompted to think about this topic again when recently, a new coaching client with irregular eating habits casually told me that he takes Proton Pump Inhibitors (PPIs) to help with his reflux and heartburn.

 Serendipitously, one of my favourite health gurus Dr Gil-Yoseph Shachar posted a short video on this very topic.
 Don’t you love it when you think or talk about something and there in your inbox is an article about it?